 Using ProxyChains to Proxy Your Internet TrafficProxyChains is a common penetration testing tool for the redirection of connections through SOCKS4, SOCKS5 or HTTP proxies.

 Exploiting ReDoSToday, let's explore how attackers can exploit poorly written regex patterns to launch denial of service attacks!

 Password Reuse and Lateral MovementWhat are common ways for attackers to access user passwords and how you can protect yourself from those who would try to steal your credentials.

-Windows LoggingMicrosoft Windows has a robust logging subsystem which captures a number of system events and activities by default and can be additionally capture all kinds of useful data.
+Windows LoggingMicrosoft Windows has a robust logging subsystem that captures a number of system events and activities by default.
+It also can be used to capture other types of useful data.
 Event sources are grouped into log providers with unique event IDs for each event.
-Unlike Unix-based systems which primarily create logs as line-based text files, Windows events are stored in a binary log format identified by a .evt or .evtx file extension.
-This formatting makes it difficult to directly access the log files but Windows provides APIs and log viewer programs for easy queries.

 Scanning and Enumeration Defence with Port KnockingPort knocking is a stealth method to externally open ports that, by default, the firewall keeps closed.
 The benefit is that, for a regular port scan, it may appear that the service of the port is just not available.

 Microsoft Defender Advanced Threat ProtectionThe next generation security tools are designed to help users keep pace with modern bad guys (skilled and motivated programmers, often with large resources) while simultaneously improving privacy, security, and system integrity.
 These tools are powered by intelligence, insights, signals, alerts from many systems, and continuous human testing, and can integrate with trusted partner systems as well.